Three Sisters Garden: A Time Tested Native American Symbiotic Planting Strategy

 Squash was also planted as part of the 3-sisters garden.

-The squash benefited from the nitrogen offered by the beans, and the dappled shade offered by the corn.
+The squash benefits from the nitrogen offered by the beans, and the dappled shade offered by the corn.

-And the squash covered the ground to act as a living mulch to benefit the corn and beans.
+And the large squash leaves cover the ground to act as a living mulch to benefit the corn and beans.

 3-Sister's Garden.
 Corn, beans and squash were planted in the same space.
 Each plant benefitted the others. #TexasHomesteader

-The large leaves and cover of the squash vine shaded the soil, helping to keep weeds from growing which would steal soil nutrients needed by the crop.
+The large leaves and ground cover of the large squash leaves on the vine shaded the soil, helping to keep weeds from growing which would steal soil nutrients needed by the crop.

 And since the ground is covered, the squash also helped preserve precious moisture in the soil by slowing evaporation.